sheilbronn/Manage-Gluon-MQTT/README.md

 * *neighbours* ...
 * *statistics*: JSON results from the invocation of `gluon-neighbour-info` with these commands as the resp. option.
 * *showsite*: JSON info from command `gluon-show-site`
+* *mountsizes*: show size, type and allocation of mounted partitions
 * *reboot*: Reboot the node (limited to A,B)

 ### Example invocations